ramono/fhpics/README.md

 ## Photo feed
 ### Options
 - consumer_key: Your API consumer key, (required).
-- feature: The type of photo stram to request, it default to user, (optional).
+- feature: The type of photo stream to request (user, fresh_today, popular, etc), it default to user, (optional).
 - user: username to pull photos from, (required only if feature is set to `user`, `user_friends` or `user_favorites`).
 - count: Amount of photos to request, defaults to 5, (optional).
 - image_size: size of the image to be shown, it defaults to 3 (280 x 280), (optional).